alexandra1599/Machine-Learning-Fundamentals/Python_Basics/Get_Started.md

 There are many types of regression methods, and which one you pick depends on the answer you're looking for.
 If you want to predict the probable height for a person of a given age, you'd use ***linear regression***, as you're seeking a ***numeric value***.
 If you're interested in discovering whether a type of cuisine should be considered vegan or not, you're looking for a ***category assignment*** so you would use ***logistic regression***.

 Use a single feature (for simplicity) from the diabetes dataset and try to predict the diabetes progression using this linear model.

-STEP 1 : Load dataset and split into train and test sets
+STEP 1 : Load dataset and split into train and test sets The built-in [diabetes dataset](https://scikit-learn.org/stable/datasets/toy_dataset.html#diabetes-dataset) includes 442 samples of data around diabetes, with 10 feature variables, some of which include:
+- age: age in years
+- bmi: body mass index
+- bp: average blood pressure
+- s1 tc: T-Cells (a type of white blood cells)

+This dataset includes the concept of 'sex' as a feature variable important to research around diabetes.
+Many medical datasets include this type of binary classification.
+This is ***supervised learning*** so we need the data x and the labels y.

 ```
 from sklearn.datasets import load_diabetes